ravijainwk12/Book-Store/README.md

 The project allows students to log in and view the available books in the store.
 Student registrations can only be done by the admin.

+The Students after the registration can Download the PDf of the available books.

 Please follow the instruction to set it up.